History of papermaking in Massachusetts: Early mills

 In 1801, Zenas Crane began making paper in Dalton, Massachusetts, which later became Crane & Company.
 In 1857 Crane & Company began making the paper for banknotes, and it was confirmed as the paper of choice for U.S. currency beginning in 1862.
 As of 2012, Crane & Company continues to manufacture the paper for U.S. currency.
 By 1840 Lee was the largest paper producer, and by Zenas Crane's death in 1845, Berkshire was the largest paper producing county in the United States.

 The "Turkey" mill in Tyringham was built by Milton Ingersol in 1833 to produce paper from rags.
 In 1835 it became the firm of Platner and Smith, which in 1850 purchased the Union and Enterprise mills on the Housatonic River in Lee, Massachusetts, and another mill on the Laurel Lake outlet.
 These three mills were called the Castle and Laurel paper mills.
 Platner and Smith became the largest paper manufacture in the United States.
 Subsequently, the firm was incorporated as the Smith Paper Company.

 In 1849, the Holyoke Dam was completed across the Connecticut River which started an expansion of mills, and especially paper mills throughout Massachusetts.
-The first of these mills, met with some resistance by the dam's investor's at that time, was the Parsons Paper Company.
+The first of these mills, met with some resistance by the dam's investors at that time, was the Parsons Paper Company.
 In the subsequent decades the growth of the paper industry across Massachusetts was described as thus-For a time it seemed that paper mills sprung up like mushrooms, all up and down the streams in Lee, Tyringham, Stockbridge, Housatonic, Great Barrington, and there were times when men, seemingly bemused by the lure of this industry, erected little "one family" mills on their farms and went headlong into the business, knowing little or nothing about it and prospering little or none.